All categories

 Liskov Substitution Principle

-Software design principle that states that objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness or functionality of the program.
+A software design principle holding that objects of a superclass should be replaceable with objects of a subclass without altering the correctness of the program.

 EverydayConcepts.io